cocodrino/San-Francisco-Movie-Location-Guide/README.md

 for this amazing opportunity..many thanks!!!...

+IMPORTANT NOTE:
+- I didnt know than for this contest we could use tools like github,db's and storage...so I develop this project using only a small json and retrieving all the content dynamically from freebase,google maps etc.. the data is automatically generated WITHOUT HUMAN INTERVENTION :D, so, in some cases could have mistakes (hope not so much).....

+the project needs some fixes and improvements and better documentation ...

 NOTE________________________________________________________

 OH GOD, the main.js file which is created after run browserify hadn't added to git